Jamie McInnis, M.ED, PMP — Interim Director

 During his PhD, Ken carried out research in the Canadian Arctic and pioneered the use of UAVs for glaciological surveys.
 His current activity within the research community is focused on developing methods for the fusion of ground-based data with UAV imagery.

-Hamid Rajani, PhD, chair, Centre for Innovation and Research in Advanced Manufacturing and Materials (CIRAMM)
+Dr. Hamid Rajani, PhD — Scientific Lead, Centre for Innovation and Research in Advanced Manufacturing and Materials (CIRAMM)

 As CIRAMM’s chair, Dr. Rajani leads a multidisciplinary team of talented researchers who work at CIRAMM’s state-of-the-art facilities to foster innovation.
 Dr. Rajani has dedicated his career in both academia and industry to research and development in the fields of advanced manufacturing and materials science.
 Hamid is an expert in utilizing numerical and experimental tools to study manufacturing processes and the impact of process parameters on materials properties.
 To date, Dr. Rajani has published more than 40 peer-reviewed articles in prominent journals and has been granted more than 20 patents.
 Furthermore, the quality of his work has been recognized through several national and international prestigious research awards including the American Welding Society’s Glenn J. Gibson research award, Rio Tinto's research award, UBC's graduate dean's thesis award, and NSERC's postdoctoral fellowship.
 When not in his office, Hamid can usually be found playing sports, learning something new, volunteering, or travelling.